-2.4 Enterprise 9.0
+2.3 Enterprise 9.0

 owncloud-enterprise packages are no longer available for CentOS6, RHEL6, Debian7, or any version of Fedora.
-A new package, owncloud-enterprise-files, is available for all supported platforms, including the above.
+A new package, owncloud-enterprise-files, is available for all supported platforms.
 This new package comes without dependencies, and is installable on a larger number of platforms.
-System administrators must install their own LAMP stacks and databases.
-See https://owncloud.org/blog/time-to-upgrade-to-owncloud-9-0/ filesystem\check\changes in config.php is set to 0 by default.
-This prevents unnecessary update checks and improves performance.
-If you are using external storage mounts such as NFS on a remote storage server, set this to 1 so that ownCloud will detect remote file changes.
+System administrators on these older distros must install their own LAMP stacks and databases.
+On newer supported distros, install owncloud-enterprise as usual.
+See Installing & Upgrading ownCloud Enterprise Edition.